 - Turkey Tails: In China, this mushroom is used to reduce phlegm.
 Studies show it is high in proteoglycans, which can lower inflammation and also act as signaling molecules, triggering crosstalk amongst receptors that help the immune system work more effectively.
 As a source of the compound polysaccharide Krestin (PSK), research shows that turkey tails not only restore day-to-day immune function, they can also help fight diseases like breast cancer.
 As this mushroom can be a little leathery, most people brew it with hot water to make an immune-boosting tea.

-For more information on how to use herbs for immunity, check out our FREE Herbs to Rebalance Your Hormones workshop here.
+For more information on how to use herbs for immunity, join our Herbs for Balance program here.

 Think About Zinc

 This wonder-mineral is found in every one of your cells and it’s critical for healthy cell development and function.
 Zinc interacts with thousands of proteins in your body and is involved in around 300 different enzyme processes.
 It improves wound-healing and improved thyroid function, gut health, blood clotting, vision, and smell.
 Zinc also works as a powerful antioxidant.

 It also appears to put the brakes on the immune system when it goes into overdrive, reducing the risk of autoimmune disease.

 Most importantly, zinc boosts immunity.
 When zinc is deficient (as it is in an estimated 2 billion people worldwide) there is reduced function in your T cells, which act as soldiers for your immune system.